Home

 In general, more poles on the motor makes it run smoother, quieter, and more efficiently.

-Permanent Magnet Motors – the Bargain Hunt.
+Permanent Magnet Motors – the Bargain Hunt

 I've found that industrial surplus motors can be a real bargain.
 I've recently found brand new Mabuchi RS-555 (a low power cousin to RS-550) motors for $3.50 each.
+The biggest issue is that good motors seems to hit the market in spurts, so there will be dry-spells.
+As a result I tend to stockpile when a good contender appear.

 Surplus permanent magnet motors - from left: tape recorder motor, Sankyo ball bearing eight pole VCR motor, Globe motor 5-pole, Mabuchi RS-540

-permanent magnet motors - model boats
+small to medium size permanent magnet motors for model boats

 Sometimes its difficult to judge if a specific motor can be useful or not, so you need to know what to look for.
 Here are some tips when hunting for electric motors for RC model boats: